Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

 - Limitations of OS Bypass:
     - It is single subnet only
+    - Can be used with Linux-based instances only
     - EFAs can be used for cross subnet/AZ works but this will be normal IP traffic
     - OS Bypass traffic cannot be routed
     - Security Group attached to the instances needs an ALLOW ALL, self-referential rule for INBOUND and OUTBOUND traffic